DrCopyPaste/RoutinR/Readme.md

 - saved job timesheets can be updated (change assigned job and/ or start/ end time)

 # Features ToDo
-- huge delay when adding to dictionaryeditor?!? (can provoke showing by leaving and reentering view?)
+- huge delay when adding to dictionaryeditor?!? (can provoke showing by pressing a key inside another dictionary editors key editor)
 - job picker is not preselected when leaving and reentering view (should we delete pending values on leave? yeah KISS!!)

 - external apis can be linked by creating api export profiles containing post url, api user, api key